 The Magellan Project is an historical documentary project in the making.
-By traveling Magellan’s route in a modern boat, with high-tech navigation and communication equipment, this adventure will provide material for research, education and entertainment all during the journey and for years to come.
+By traveling Magellan’s route in a modern vessel, with high-tech navigation and communication equipment, this adventure will provide material for research, education and entertainment all during the journey and for years to come.

 A Reality Show with Substance

 Like the space station, follow the lives and life-styles of those who are living this sailing adventure through video episodes, blogging and social media.
 Even now, you can follow the development of this project in real time.
 Sign up for the Newsletter or follow the Project Updates.
-Keep track of the boat construction at GEODRAMA, the Boat.

-Since our modern boat will get us to the various ports of call more quickly than Magellan’s ships, we will have time to do public outreach along the way.
+Since our modern vessel will get us to the various ports of call more quickly than Magellan’s ships, we will have time to do public outreach along the way.
 Community outreach and presentations to schools and civic groups in ports along the way will provide an avenue for promoting historical, educational, and public awareness of this important piece of world geographic history.

 An important goal of this project is to further the understanding of the impact Magellan’s expedition had on the nature of the global village we live in today.
 The project will provide anthropological research data by actively seeking and documenting local public feedback along the route regarding the local perceived impact of Magellan’s expedition.